Contact Me|Research

 Berners-Lee expected each phase to take three months "with the full manpower complement": he was asking for four software engineers and a programmer.
 The proposal talked about "a simple scheme to incorporate several different servers of machine-stored information already available at CERN."
 This "scheme" was to use hypertext to provide "a single user-interface to many large classes of stored information such as reports, notes, data-bases, computer documentation and on-line systems help."RCH

-Set off in 1989, the WWW quickly gained great popularity among Internet users.
-For instance, at 11:22 am of April 12, 1995, the WWW server at the SEAS of the University of Pennsylvania "responded to 128 requests in one minute.
-Between 10:00 and 11:00, it responded to 5086 requests in one hour, or about 84 per minute,"CB Even years after its creation, the Web is constantly maturing: in December 1994 the WWW was "growing at roughly 1 per cent a day -- a doubling period of less than 10 weeks."NS
+Set off in 1989, the Web quickly gained great popularity among Internet users.
+For instance, at 11:22 am of April 12, 1995, the Web server at the SEAS of the University of Pennsylvania "responded to 128 requests in one minute.
+Between 10:00 and 11:00, it responded to 5086 requests in one hour, or about 84 per minute,"CB At the time, that was a lot!
+Even years after its creation, the Web continued to expand: in December 1994 the Web was "growing at roughly 1 per cent a day -- a doubling period of less than 10 weeks."NS

-As popular as it is at the moment, the WWW is not the only possible implementation of the hypertext concept.
-In fact, the theory behind the WWW was based on a more general project "Xanadu," that is being developed by Ted Nelson.
+As popular the Web became, it is not the only possible implementation of the hypertext concept.
+In fact, the theory behind the Web was based on a more general project "Xanadu," that was being developed by Ted Nelson and never quite achieved take-off velocity.

 What is Xanadu?

-As described in the list of Frequently Asked Questions about Xanadu,XU Xanadu is the "original hypertext and interactive multimedia system."
+As described in the list of Frequently Asked Questions about Xanadu,XU Xanadu was the "original hypertext and interactive multimedia system."
 Furthermore,

 Xanadu is an overall paradigm - an ideal and general model for all computer use, based on sideways connections among documents and files.